Layli Long Soldier's "38"

 And I learned of Andrew Myrick, who was killed in that conflict.
 When asked about the condition of the starving Dakota indians near Mankato, he said "let them eat grass."
 When he was killed, his mouth was stuffed with grass.
 It's stunning history.
 The poem is clear and powerful.
 I was stricken by the name Andrew Myrick because the story of the town where I live, La Crosse, Wisconsin, is that it was "founded" by Nathan Myrick.
 Nathan and Andrew were brothers.
 In doing just a little bit of internet research, I found a webpage sponsored by the La Crosse Chamber of Commerce that said these things:

 I'm not sure why our Chamber of Commerce wants to endorse a characterization like that by putting it out directly online, without any historical context.
-I can understand that it's a historical document of interest, but doesn't it appear as if the Chamber is supporting the characterization of Native Americans as "savages?"
-It seems like rather than quoting the 1891 history, they could present a more balanced account.
+I can understand that it's a historical document of interest, but it appears as if the Chamber is supporting the characterization of Native Americans as "savages."

 Comments